A Woman's Heart is Different

 Our team of health care professionals is world renown in the treatment of cardiovascular disease in men and women.
 We treat women in our Center from all over the world and more than 31 states.

 Our Medical Team

-Leslie Cho, MD specializes in cardiovascular medicine, internal medicine, interventional cardiology and peripheral vascular disease.
+- Leslie Cho, MD, Director of Women’s Cardiovascular Center, Section Head, Preventive Cardiologist, staff interventional cardiologist.
+Specializes in cardiovascular medicine, internal medicine, interventional cardiology and peripheral vascular disease.

 After graduating from the University of Chicago Pritzker School of Medicine, Dr. Cho completed her internship and residency at the University of Washington Medical Center in Seattle.
 Dr. Cho completed her fellowship in cardiology, interventional cardiology and peripheral disease at Cleveland Clinic.
 Prior to becoming Director of the Women’s Cardiovascular Center, Dr. Cho directed the Interventional Cardiology Research Program at Loyola University Medical Center in Chicago.

-The Miller Family Heart & Vascular Institute’s team includes specialists in Electrophysiology (Abnormal Heart Rhythms) and Heart Failure in women.
+The Miller Family Heart, Vascular & Thoracic Institute's team includes specialists in Electrophysiology (Abnormal Heart Rhythms) and Heart Failure in women.